Reversing a district court decision that excused a pharmaceutical company and its executives from fraud that cost investors over $100 million.

 Investors in Arena Pharmaceuticals lost more than $100 million when they were misled about the prospects for regulatory approval of a new weight loss drug.
 Defendants sought dismissal on the theory that their misleading conduct was not actionable because they legitimately disagreed with the Food & Drug Administration about the relevant carcinogenic science, and because much later the FDA approved the drug.
 After the district court dismissed the case, leading plaintiffs’ firm Kaplan Fox & Kilsheimer LLP retained Stris & Maher to brief and argue for reversal.
 Our position is that misleading the market about the existence of a significant scientific disagreement with the FDA is actionable under well-established principles.
 The outcome of this appeal would set the standard for a wide range of securities cases against pharmaceutical companies throughout the Ninth Circuit.

 The Ninth Circuit ruled 3-0 in our favor, reversing the district court’s decision and remanding the case for further proceedings.
-The litigation continues.
+In November 2017, the parties reached a settlement agreement that would pay $24 million cash and stock to the proposed class.

 Key Case Materials